 If you are installing in a vehicle with a lap-only belt or a lap/shoulder belt with sewn on latchplates, it is important to make sure the seat belt is locked according to the vehicle manufacturer’s instructions.

-Not sure how your seat belts lock?
-Learn more in our article: Lock It Up.
+Not sure how your vehicle’s seat belts lock?
+Lock It Up takes a closer look.

 The tether on older versions of this seat can be used both rear and forward facing, and you can find the tether neatly stored in a panel on the back of the seat.
 When rear facing, if your seat allows, the tether can be attached using the enclosed tether connector strap attached to a fixed location that is bolted to the floor.
 It is important to note that this strap is different from previous generation “d-ring” tether connector straps, the ClickTight connector strap has a webbing loop on either end, as opposed to the metal ring users of previous generation Britax seats may be familiar with.
 Also important to note is that some vehicles may prohibit the use of a tether connector strap in this method, so it is important to consult your vehicle and car seat owner’s manual prior to use of the tether while rear facing.
 A second option for rear facing is to attach the tether to the anchor typically used for forward facing, which means the tether strap will run around the child seat and may make it difficult for loading and unloading the child.
 If the tether anchor is too short to reach the anchor or the provided rear facing tether connector webbing, Britax can provided an extension.
 It is important to note that the tether extenders for forward and rear facing are different, so you must specific which direction you intend to face the seat when you call to request the extender.
 Britax recommends, but does not require, use of the tether while rear facing.
 An anti-rebound bar is now available for purchase from Britax.
 This is used to control rebound and can be used on all ClickTight convertibles in all vehicles without restriction.